tensorflow/sig-tfjs/rfcs/20211109-coral-support-for-tfjs-node.md

 3. Where to implement the proposal - In tfjs-node?
 In tfjs-tflite?
 In a new package?
 4. Whether to use the [TFLite C api](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/c/c_api.h) or the [C++ api](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/BUILD#L343-L370).
 The demo uses the C api, but tfjs-tflite uses the C++ api.
 The APIs are nearly functionally equivalent.
 The C library is 2.9MB while the C++ library is 3.4MB.

+### Where to Implement

+#### In tfjs-node
+This

 ### Running TFLite Models in Node
 TFLite provides a C API and a C++ API for running models.
 The [C API aims to be more simple than the C++ API](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/c/c_api.h#L27-L31), and this is what the demo uses.
 The C++ API is what `tfjs-tflite` currently uses.
 As much as possible, we would like to provide the same interface for tflite in Node and on the web, so using the C++ API, while not strictly necessary, will likely make this easier.

 Unlike the WASM bundle, which is distributed as a precompiled binary, support for Node will be provided by Napi bindings to a precompiled tflite library.
 TODO: Explain node gyp process

+#### Plugin System for Accelerators
 Coral support and support for other accelerators will be shipped as plugins separately from the main tflite package, likely in separate npm packages.
 At runtime, the main tflite library will [dynamically load](https://en.wikipedia.org/wiki/Dynamic_loading#Uses) plugins specified by the user.
-Each of these plugins implements the TFLitePlugin interface defined below (TODO).
+Each of these plugins implements the TFLiteDelegatePlugin interface defined below (TODO).
 This approach, as opposed to a monolithic tflite entrypoint that includes all the accelerators / delegates, will allow us (and external contributors) to grow the list of supported delegates without impacting library size or requiring review from the TFJS team.
+This is similar to how delegates are loaded in Python, which is done via the [`tf.lite.experimental.load_delegate`](https://www.tensorflow.org/lite/api_docs/python/tf/lite/experimental/load_delegate) function.
+This function is [used in the PyCoral library](https://github.com/google-coral/pycoral/blob/master/pycoral/utils/edgetpu.py#L52) to load the Coral accelerator as a delegate, and it uses [`ctypes.pydll.LoadLibrary`](https://github.com/google-coral/pycoral/blob/master/pycoral/utils/edgetpu.py#L52) under the hood.

 TODO(mattsoulanile): Figure out if this is possible and implement it in the demo.

 ### Preparing the Model for Coral